 Depending on the responses above, ask the following questions.
-(They may have been covered in the report outs.
-If so, don't beat a dead horse!)
+(If any were covered in report outs, skip that specific question).

-- Ask for some examples of a time when the worker had an idea for a great case plan but the client had other ideas about what they wanted to happen.
+- Ask for some examples of a time when one of them had an idea for a great case plan but the client had other ideas about what they wanted to happen.
 How did that person handle it?
 How did they feel about the outcome?
 Did anyone else have a similar experience?
 Were they happy with the outcome?
-What might they have done differently? - Ask for examples of how workers dealt with especially violent/dangerous perpetrators.
+What might they have done differently? - Ask for examples of how they as APS professionals dealt with especially violent/dangerous perpetrators.
 How did they handle that?
 How did they feel about the outcome?
 Did anyone else have a similar experience?
 Were they happy with the outcome?
 What might they have done differently? - In working with clients since the training, has the staircase model resonated with any of them?
 How so?
 Did it help them to think through the interventions?